rtgodwin/rtgodwin.github.io/dnd/session6.md

 - Mirt: excellent work, this is very interesting indeed...
 - I will contact you via paper bird for your next mission.

+# Order of the Gauntlet

+## Phaulkonmere - Jeryth Phaulkon
+When the characters arrive at Phaulkonmere for the first time, Melannor introduces them to the lady of the estate: a noblewoman-turned-demigod and Chosen of Mielikki named Jeryth Phaulkon.
+Jeryth, the only member of her family who currently resides at Phaulkonmere, manifests as a disembodied female voice that can be heard by anyone in the villa gardens.
+She offers membership in the enclave and bestows on each new member a charm of restoration (see “Supernatural Gifts” in chapter 7 of the Dungeon Master’s Guide).
+Jeryth also offers Phaulkonmere as a safe haven for enclave members and their friends.

+In her disembodied state, Jeryth can’t be harmed.
+If the need arises, Jeryth can cast any spell on the druid spell list.
+She uses her spells in defense of her estate and its beautiful gardens.
+A member of the Emerald Enclave can petition Jeryth to cast a spell, which she is happy to do if that character’s renown in the enclave equals or exceeds the spell’s level.

 ## [Scarecrows](https://www.dndbeyond.com/monsters/172842-improved-scarecrow)

 - Just north of Waterdeep.
 Farms are scattered around the fields are in the process of being planted, but work has mostly been abandoned.
 - Farmers describe 1 of 3 scarecrows: One wears a sackcloth hood, another has a rotting pumpkin head, and the third is covered with a threadbare blanket.
 - 10% chance to find a scarecrow each day camped.
 - DC 18 Survival / DC 18 Arcana / DC 18 Investigation to track.
+- 2-3 show up at 2nd encounter.
+- If player's leave after 1st, reports of attacks continue.